paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-109b-secure-water.md

 ### Statutory Notes

+#### Short Title of 2024 Amendment
+Pub.
+L. 118–174, § 1, Dec.
+23, 2024, 138 Stat.
+2602, provided that: “This Act [amending [section 10367 of this title](./chapter-109b-secure-water.md#section-10367)] may be cited as the ‘Water Monitoring and Tracking Essential Resources (WATER) Data Improvement Act’.”

 #### Water Data Sharing Pilot Program
 Pub.
 L. 117–58, div.
 E, title II, § 50213, Nov.
 15, 2021, 135 Stat.
 1172, provided that: “(a) Establishment.—“(1) In general.—Subject to the availability of appropriations, the Administrator [of the Environmental Protection Agency] shall establish a competitive grant pilot program (referred to in this section as the ‘pilot program’) under which the Administrator may award grants to eligible entities under subsection (b) to establish systems that improve the sharing of information concerning water quality, water infrastructure needs, and water technology, including cybersecurity technology, between States or among counties and other units of local government within a State, which may include—“(A) establishing a website or data hub to exchange water data, including data on water quality or water technology, including new and emerging, but proven, water technology; and “(B) intercounty communications initiatives related to water data. “(2) Requirements.—“(A) Data sharing.—The Internet of Water principles developed by the Nicholas Institute for Environmental Policy Solutions shall, to the extent practicable, guide any water data sharing efforts under the pilot program. “(B) Use of existing data.—The recipient of a grant under the pilot program to establish a website or data hub described in paragraph (1)(A) shall, to the extent practicable, leverage existing data sharing infrastructure. “(b) Eligible Entities.—An entity eligible for a grant under the pilot program is—“(1) a State, county, or other unit of local government that—“(A) has a coastal watershed with significant pollution levels; “(B) has a water system with significant pollution levels; or “(C) has significant individual water infrastructure deficits; or “(2) a regional consortium established under subsection (d). “(c) Applications.—To be eligible to receive a grant under the pilot program, an eligible entity under subsection (b) shall submit to the Administrator an application at such time, in such manner, and containing such information as the Administrator may require. “(d) Regional Consortia.—“(1) Establishment.—States may establish regional consortia in accordance with this subsection. “(2) Requirements.—A regional consortium established under paragraph (1) shall—“(A) include not fewer than 2 States that have entered into a memorandum of understanding—“(i) to exchange water data, including data on water quality; or “(ii) to share information, protocols, and procedures with respect to projects that evaluate, demonstrate, or install new and emerging, but proven, water technology; “(B) carry out projects—“(i) to exchange water data, including data on water quality; or “(ii) that evaluate, demonstrate, or install new and emerging, but proven, water technology; and “(C) develop a regional intended use plan, in accordance with paragraph (3), to identify projects to carry out, including projects using grants received under this section. “(3) Regional intended use plan.—A regional intended use plan of a regional consortium established under paragraph (1)—“(A) shall identify projects that the regional consortium intends to carry out, including projects that meet the requirements of paragraph (2)(B); and “(B) may include—“(i) projects included in an intended use plan of a State prepared under section 606(c) of the Federal Water Pollution Control Act ([33 U.S.C.
 1386(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1386/c&num=0&edition=prelim)) within the regional consortium; and “(ii) projects not included in an intended use plan of a State prepared under section 606(c) of the Federal Water Pollution Control Act ([33 U.S.C.
 1386(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1386/c&num=0&edition=prelim)) within the regional consortium. “(e) Report.—Not later than 2 years after the date of enactment of this Act [Nov.
 15, 2021], the Administrator shall submit to Congress a report that describes the implementation of the pilot program, which shall include—“(1) a description of the use and deployment of amounts made available under the pilot program; and “(2) an accounting of all grants awarded under the program, including a description of each grant recipient and each project funded using a grant under the pilot program. “(f) Funding.—“(1) Authorization of appropriations.—There is authorized to be appropriated to carry out the pilot program $15,000,000 for each of fiscal years 2022 through 2026, to remain available until expended. “(2) Requirement.—Of the funds made available under paragraph (1), not more than 35 percent may be used to provide grants to regional consortia established under subsection (d).”